 Have the following added and changed:

-Reimbursements of Campaign Expenditures—DirectorCandidates The Union shall not reimburse a Director Candidate for campaign expenses incurred.
-The CRO reimburse candidates from time to time if that candidate can demonstrate financial need.
+f.
+Reimbursements of Campaign Expenditures—Director/Division Candidates The Union shall not reimburse a Director Candidate for campaign expenses incurred.
+The CRO shall reimburse candidates from time to time if that candidate can demonstrate financial need.
+Reimbursements for all items with receipts shall be based on the actual purchase costs listed on the receipts.

 (d) Be it further resolved that for EPC Article VI-2-g (Page 13), all instances of “expense limit” be changed to “expense and reimbursement limit.”